 Growing up, I experienced a lot of women of color telling me that Black women ‘just can’t grow hair.’
 I never doubted this, as I thought that that was true, as my hair never seemed to grow.
 In addition, I thought us Black folk were just supposed to have not only have hair growth problems , but always ‘be ashy’ and have ‘dry looking’ skin.
 Why did I accept such a myth, which seemed to be more about harboring internalized racism about the ‘lack of natural beauty’ of Black women, than it did with any ‘real’ facts.
 I remember one day at Sally’s, hearing two black females working there, joking about how black women are always ashy and that we can’t grown our hair to saves our lives.
 I was in my early 20s and perhaps it was because I had finally been introduced to bell hooks (LOL)– but their comments were quite upsetting and infuriating to me.
 Why did so many of us think this way about ourselves?
-However, little did I know that a year or two later, this was indeed a myth and I could ‘easily’ achieve glowing skin and strong healthy hair with a change of lifestyle through a plant-based diet and hair/skin care regiment.
+However, little did I know that a year or two later, this was indeed a myth and I could ‘easily’ achieve glowing skin with the best moisturiser for dry skin and strong healthy hair with a change of lifestyle through a plant-based diet and hair/skin care regiment.
 I want to share this wisdom and my experiences with you.
 Will you join me?

 My name is Dr. A. Breeze Harper of the Sistah Vegan Project.
 I have been complimented often about how much my hair grows and how much my skin glows.
 I do not go to hair salons, spas, and nor have I worn make-up for about 18 years.
 I have also been asked for years, to offer quick and basic classes to teach women my secrets.
 Well, I have finally decided that I feel comfortable enough to transition the Sistah Vegan Project into a non-profit and start offering basic interactive webinars that teach you what I have learned.
 Even though all are welcomed to attend, this particular course will be focused on the specific needs of Black women and girls.